home-assistant/home-assistant.io/source/_posts/2024-01-17-voice-assistant-contest.markdown

 Runners-up will receive a [Home Assistant SkyConnect](/skyconnect/).

-The community will also get a chance to vote for a favorite entry, the choice of the community will also receive the same prizes as a category winner (A [Home Assistant Green](https://www.home-assistant.io/green/), A [Home Assistant SkyConnect](https://www.home-assistant.io/skyconnect/), a spot on the livestream on the 10th of April).
+The community will also get a chance to vote for a favorite entry.
+The choice of the community will also receive the same prizes as a category winner (A [Home Assistant Green](/green/), A [Home Assistant SkyConnect](/skyconnect/), a spot on the livestream on the 10th of April).

 ## How to get started